vigneshwaran2820/Fuzzy-logic-DHD/README.md

 (ii)Using gradient boosting for more fast and accurate recognition and prediction

-SeasUp has no modular structure, it's a complete project which has only 3 scripts.
+Fuzzy-logic-DHD has no modular structure, it's a complete project which has only 3 scripts.
 First for training , second for prediction , third for graph

 # Tech
 A line is written in Python3 and uses many third-party libraries to implement neural network's work.
 To run the code from the repository you need to have the following list of installed modules: